-Modifying American Canyon's sphere to include the study area does not appear warranted given the preceding analysis.
-Inclusion is inconsistent with the present and planned nonurban land uses of the study area under the County General Plan.
-Inclusion may also be inconsistent with the American Canyon General Plan given it does not specify whether urban or non-urban uses are planned for the eastern portion of the study area given its Special Study designation; a pertinent consideration given the Commission's policy to use spheres as explicit guides to urban type development.
-It is also unknown whether inclusion is consistent with American Canyon's facility and service capacities given the lack of specified uses and densities for the entire study area under the City General Plan.
-Inclusion is also inconsistent with Commission's policy to exclude lands designated for agricultural use under the County General Plan for urban development, which at a minimum applies to the western portion of the study area designated by American Canyon as Town Center.
-The majority of the portion designated by American Canyon as Town Center.
-The majority of the portion designated by American Canyon as the sufficient public benefits outweighing the referenced policy considerations to support inclusion at this time.
+Modifying American Canyon's sphere to include the portion of the study area designated Special Study by the City does not appear appropriate given the preceding analysis.
+Adding this portion is inconsistent with its present and planned non-urban land uses under the County General Plan.
+Adding this portion may also be inconsistent with the American Canyon General Plan given its does not specify whether urban or non-urban uses are planned; a pertinent consideration given the Commission's policy and practice to use spheres as explicit guides to urban type development.
+The lack of specification regarding land uses and densities for the Special Study portion under the American Canyon General Plan also create uncertainty with respect to assessing the City's present and future ability to provide an appropriate level of municipal services.
+There also does not appear to be sufficient public benefits outweighing the referenced policy considerations to support inclusion at this time.